 4. U.S. Government or HistoryNO

-No credit given for Science because the "Natural Science" requirement may be fulfilled with courses with little science content.
+No credit given for Mathematics because the "Formal Reasoning" and the "Applied Quantitative Reasoning" requirements may be satisfied by courses with little college-level math content.

 Notably, Stanford's optional "Structured Liberal Education" program offers freshman an integrated curriculum combining literature, philosophy, and the arts.